The Victor-Victrola Page

 cabinets from Pooley.
 In addition, they began tooling-up their own

-cabinet-making facilities to produce this design on their own.
+cabinet-making facilities to produce this product in their own plant.

 The early "Pooley" cabinets had an unusual curved top section, "L" shaped